K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 });

-must return an Iterable
+The provided KeyValueMapper must return an Iterable (e.g., any Collection type)

-and the return value must not be null
+and the return value must not be null.

 Flat-mapping records might result in an internal data redistribution if a key based operator (like an aggregation